mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

-Although extracting actors in a `List[String]` seems legit at first sight, it's not safe in a real world application.
-In fact, the number of extracted rows could be very large to not fit inside the memory allocated to the application.
+Although extracting actors in a `List[String]` seems legit at first sight, it's not safe in a real-world application.
+In fact, the number of extracted rows could be huge to not fit inside the memory allocated to the application.
 For this reason, we should use a `Stream` instead of a `List`.
 Doobie integrates smoothly with the functional streaming library [fs2](https://fs2.io).
-Again, describing how fs2 works is behind the scope of this article, and we just focus on how to use it with doobie.
+Again, describing how fs2 works is behind the scope of this article, and we just focus on how to use it with Doobie.

 For example, let's change the above example to use the streaming API: